 𝐂𝐚𝐫𝐨𝐥𝐲𝐧 𝐏𝐫𝐞𝐬𝐬𝐥𝐞𝐫 𝐜𝐨𝐦𝐦𝐞𝐧𝐭𝐬 𝐨𝐧 𝐃𝐞𝐮𝐭𝐞𝐫𝐨𝐧𝐨𝐦𝐲 𝟐𝟏:𝟏𝟎-𝟏𝟒:

 The law set out in Deuteronomy.
-21:10-13 is drafted in second person singular.
+21:10-13 is drafted in the second person singular.
 It directly addresses the warrior, and, in the first place, regulates his behavior.
-Verse 12 changes to third person feminine and concerns the behavior of the woman.
-The switch from direct address to third person may in dictate that the warrior addressed is responsible for seeing that the woman’s actions are carried out.
+Verse 12 changes to third-person feminine and concerns the behavior of the woman.
+The switch from direct address to a third person may in dictate that the warrior addressed is responsible for seeing that the woman’s actions are carried out.

 One’s interpretation of Deuteronomy 21:10-13 depends largely on where one understands the protasis to end and the apodosis to begin.
 It is possible to interpret the law as if the protasis extends only through v.11a:

 “When you go out to battle against your enemies and the Lord your God gives them into your hands, and you take them captive if you see among the captives a beautiful woman and desire her”.